Dev-Santi/challenges--Skilled-elearning/README.md

 ## What did I do?

-- I used Sass to make this proyect
+- I used Sass to style this proyect
 - A little bit of grid
 - A little bit of transform to put the header img on place
 - I made it responsive